Éric Gagné: Attempted comeback with the Los Angeles Dodgers

 On February 18, 2010, Gagné agreed to a minor league contract with the Los Angeles Dodgers with an invite to spring training.
 Dodgers reliever Ramón Troncoso, remembering Gagné's mentorship of young pitchers such as himself during Gagné's earlier stint with the Dodgers, "had no problem" releasing to Gagné his old uniform number 38.
 Gagné made three Spring training appearances with the Dodgers, allowing six runs on eight hits in 2 2/3 innings, for a 20.25 ERA.
 On March 15, he was reassigned to minor league camp, acknowledging that he needed more work to bring his game back to the Major League level.
-After appearing in just one minor league intra-squad game after his demotion, on March 21, Gagné asked for and was granted his release from the Dodgers, with the hope that he could find another opportunity with another team.
+After appearing in just one minor league intrasquad game after his demotion, on March 21, Gagné asked for and was granted his release from the Dodgers, with the hope that he could find another opportunity with another team.
 However, he announced his retirement on April 18, 2010.

 Trois-Rivières Aigles and Ottawa Champions

-On August 28, 2015, six years after his last presence in professional baseball, Gagné participated in a game with the Trois-Rivières Aigles of the independent Can-Am League as a starting pitcher.
+On August 28, 2015, six years after his last presence in professional baseball, Gagné participated in a game with the Trois-Rivières Aigles (of which he is a co-owner) of the independent Can-Am League as a starting pitcher.
 Gagné recorded 2 strikeouts in 4 1/3 innings, allowing only 1 run and two hits but gave up 5 walks to the opposite team, the Quebec Capitales, in a 5–3 win for the Aigles.

 On September 5, 2016, Gagné pitched for the Ottawa Champions of the Can-Am League, attracting nearly 8,000 fans.